 Damn Interesting has a paper book

 If you’re a long-time reader of Damn Interesting, you probably already know about this, but you likely don’t know all the details.
 When we launched the site we had plans to eventually publish a series of tasteful books, because for some reason we authors have a strange inclination to see our words printed on dead trees, stacked on shelves made of dead trees in a physical building made, at least in part, of dead trees.
 Sorry trees.

-This plan came to fruition in 2007 when Scott Adams—the inventor of Dilbert and an author I admire—linked to one of our articles from his Dilbert Blog.
+This plan came to fruition in 2007 when Scott Adams—the inventor of Dilbert—linked to one of our articles from his Dilbert Blog.
 I emailed to thank him for the link, we exchanged some pleasantries, and he referred me to his literary agent.
 We put together a proposal, and within two months we had a $45,000 book deal with Workman, a large and reputable publisher.

 I naively assumed that Workman would respect our established “brand”, especially since an ongoing relationship was probable.
 But while we wanted a tasteful book series for intelligent readers, it turned out they wanted to make as much money as possible using methods we had always deliberately rejected: hype, exaggeration, and credulity.
 Unfortunately the contract gave them final say.
 Nevertheless we performed our editing responsibilities, which used surprisingly analog technology, such as huge stacks of paper drafts shipped through the mail.
 In the meantime I expressed my strenuous and ultimately ineffective misgivings about the cover and title they had designed.

 The day Alien Hand Syndrome was released, Jason and I sat through an 8-hour marathon session of publisher-arranged promotional radio interviews.
 It began at 4:45am local time, with occasional breaks to accommodate biology.
 By the time it was all over, we had given at least 28 interviews, but I lost count partway through.